About the project

 Project partners run a range of outreach activities across Lambeth to explain what advance care planning is, the value of recording your future wishes and how to go about it.
 Our activities include:

-• The ‘Before I Die’ tent at the annual Lambeth Country Show, where people are invited to consider what is important to them by sharing their bucket list dreams and considering their future care wishes
+• The ‘Before I Die’ tent at the annual Lambeth Country Show, where people are invited to consider what is important to them by sharing their life hopes and considering their future care wishes

 • Tailored workshops with our target audiences – for example, themed sessions at the Learning Disability Forum and carer support group meetings